almibe/ligature-rs/README.md

 ### Predicates

-Predicates are just NamedElements in the predicate position of the triple.
+Predicates are just NamedNodes in the predicate position of the triple.

 ### Context

-Contexts are unique AnonymousElements that are created for every Statement.
+Contexts are unique AnonymousNodes that are created for every Statement.
 They can be accessed from PersistedStatement objects.

 ## Building